I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: General Relativity: Chronometric Invariants

 Physically observable quantities are obtained by projecting four-dimensional quantities onto the time lines and three-dimensional space of the Observer's reference frame. \textit{Physically observable quantities must be invariant with respect to transformations of time}, and so they are {\it chronometrically invariant quantities\/}.
 Thus the general case of the Observer was incorporated into general relativity in Russia in the era of the Soviet Union.
 Cattaneo later obtained similar results.\cite{CattaneoA,CattaneoB,CattaneoC}

-Borissova and Rabounski have developed this theory further.
-They find that the chronometric invariant equations of motion for mass-bearing particles into the past and into the future are \textit{asymmetric in time}.
+This important extension of general relativity is not well known in the West.\cite{stringA, stringB} Borissova and Rabounski, have developed this theory further.
+They find that the chronometric invariant equations of motion for mass-bearing particles into the past and into the future, are \textit{asymmetric in time}.
 They conclude there is a fundamental asymmetry of the directions of time in the in-homogeneous space-time of general relativity.
 They hold up a ''mirror`` to time and find that it does not reflect completely, and that there is a different world ''beyond the mirror``.
 The four-dimensional momentum vector for a particle with non-zero rest mass, $m_0$ is:

 When a vector (or tensor) is projected onto the time line and spacial section of an observer, these projections give the physically observable quantities for that observer.\cite{ZelmanovA} Using the properly observable time interval ($d\tau$ = $\sqrt{g_{00}}$ $dt+$ $\frac{g_{0i}}{c\sqrt{g_{00}}}$ $dx^i$),\cite{ZelmanovA, Landau} the above four-dimensional momentum vector has two projections onto the time line, namely:\cite{Borissova, Rabounski}